BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 I first became fascinated by the possibilities offered by public key cryptography when reading about the RSA algorithm in the early '90s.
 However, I didn't really start to deal with the problems of key management of my own large large cryptographic keys until the launch of PGP in 1992.

 Over those early years I've lost quite a few of my keys, mostly due to overly complex passwords that I thought I could remember.
 As I got better at that, I lost still more due to accidently erased folders or hard drives and a few others due to bitrot.
-I also got very early digital currency when I did some consulting with Digicash, but not only did I never cash it out, I can’t run the software anymore, as the servers it required have been gone for over a decade.
+I also got very early digital currency when I did some consulting with Digicash, but not only did I never cash it out, I can't run the software anymore, as the servers it required have been gone for over a decade.

 {float: right, width: "35%"}
 ![](resources/fw-1.jpg)